 PERFORMANCE AND PAYMENT BONDS

-ed ons vi (Contractor to provide Performance and Payment Bonds, in accordance with the attached forms, concurrent with returning the Agreement for execution by Owner.
-Contractor's executed bonds will be
+(Contractor to provide Performance and Payment Bonds, in accordance with the attached forms, concurrent with returning the Agreement for execution by Owner.
+Contractor's executed bonds will be included as this Exhibit to the Agreement.)

 PERFORMANCE BOND